r8k13/print.css-for-pm.gov.uz/README.md

 **GOAL: To make the printing result of the web page more compact and readable**

-Usually, several sheets of [A4](https://papersizes.io/a/a4) paper are required to print out the tracking information from the virtual reception pm.gov.uz web page.
+Usually several sheets of [A4](https://papersizes.io/a/a4) paper size are required to print out the tracking information which also contains unnecessary text from the virtual reception [pm.gov.uz](https://pm.gov.uz/) of status check internal web page.

-Just take a look at the only two gifs below and compare the default and optimized print result.
+Just take a look at the only two gif images below for a better understanding and compare the default and the optimized print result.

 **BEFORE:**